 - Actual: 22:22 (03:22 UTC) Departed 52 min delayed 10:19 (10:19 UTC) Landed 49 min delayed

 Check-In and Boarding with Virgin Atlantic

 A benefit for traveling out of JFK is taking the LIRR or bus to the air train that stops at each terminal.
 Virgin Atlantic is a partner with Delta and flies from JFK Terminal 4.
 Taking advantage of being a SkyMiles member, I was eligible to receive points for this flight.
 24 hours before departure I checked in online, picked my seat and added my boarding pass to my phone for use at security and boarding.
-I just had a carry-on so I went right to the TSA Pre-Check line for security.
+I made sure to pack light and only had a carry-on so I went right to the TSA Pre-Check line for security.